 Urged to take on the Presidency after Peter McDonald, Frank headed up a terrific team.
 The timing was perfect, as these people were at the forefront of the 1979 Aussies, hosted by Trigg Island, and again at the 1987 and 1991 Aussies which whilst held at Scarborough, were jointly hosted by Scarboro and Trigg.

-Voted Best Clubman in 1975, Frank was also the State Director of Competition in 1997-98 as well as being on the committee when we hosted the Uncle Toby’s Comp. in W.A.
+Voted Best Clubman in 1975, Frank was also the State Director of Club Development 1988/89 for 5 season, as well as being on the committee when we hosted the Uncle Toby’s Comp. in W.A.

-Frank is still exerting his influence as a Club Trustee and heading up the Life Membership Committee.
+Frank is still exerting his influence on the Hall Committee and heading up the Life Membership Committee.

 He was awarded Life Membership in 1982, and was honoured with State Life Membership in 1993.